 Cherries (Prunus avium) are one fruit that almost everyone seems to adore.
-They are one of the more extensive fruits to buy in the store, however, but diligent gardeners can grow their own.
-Below are a few of the varieties available for the backyard orchardist.
-Look for one that is suited to your specific needs.
+They are one of the more expensive fruits to buy in the store, however, but diligent gardeners can grow their own.

 Sweet cherries are wonderful for eating fresh, but they are not the best for making pies.
 There is no such thing as a perfectly disease resistant sweet cherry, but some are a bit more resilient than others, including the following varieties.